oe-d/control/README.md

 Cycle pause and replay video at the end of playback.

 #### `list-audio-devices`
-Shows an indexed list of audio devices.
+Shows a list of audio devices.
+Prints device names and description to console.

 #### `cycle-audio-devices`
 Cycle a list of audio devices separated by space.
+Devices first need to be added to `control.conf`.

 Usage: `no-osd` (optional) `iv#r` where `i` = index, `v#` = volume (optional), `r` = remember volume (optional).